DoHerasYang/DoHerasYang.github.io/_posts/2020-1-13-TextProcessing.md

 > the fan is hardly ever used.
 The only downside is the price: it is more expensive
 > than any Mac.
 Lucia Specia, 10/04/2012.”

+Answer:

+​	As for the five elements, they should be:

+>  `e_i` : the name of the entity
+>
+> `a_ij`: an aspect of the `e_i`
+>
+> `oo_ijkl`: the orientation of the opinion about the aspecrt `a_ij` of the entity.
+>
+> `h_k`: the opinion holder
+>
+> `t_l`: the time when opinion is expressedx by `h_k`

+​	The name of the entity is `Toshiba Portege z830-11j`.
+For the many aspects, they should be `i7 core processors`,`SSD disk`,`weighting`,`fan`,`price`.The orientation of each opinion about the aspect, for the general idea about this product, the holders said `love`, it's the positive.
+For the aspect `i7 core processors`, the holder said `fast`, it is positive.
+For the `weight`, the holder said it's`the lightest`, the orientation is positive.
+As for the `SSD disk`, the holder said `efficient and silent`, so the positive.
+For the `fan`, it said `hardly ever used`, it's netural.
+The aspect `privr`, the `more expensive`, so it's negative.
+Aslo, you can generate the quintuple to show the result, like below:

+​	(`Toshiba Portege z830-11j`, i7 core processors, positive,Lucia Specia,10/04/2012)

+​	Challenge: 1) Maybe it's very difficult to comfirm the entity name because of variations and abbreviation.
+2) It's very difficult to distinguish the subjective and objective sentences because of the language.

 **e) Differentiate direct from comparative Sentiment Analysis.
 What are the elements necessary in comparative models of Sentiment Analysis?**

+The comparative SA can contrast direct opinion verusu more comparativve opinions such as direct sentiment expressions on target objects and comparisons expressing similarities or differences.

 ---